kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 In Node.js, I have only used one such container and really never looked back.
 It's the [awilix container](https://github.com/jeffijoe/awilix).

-Awilix is really powerful and once you get on track with it, it can really abstract most of the dependency injection hassling away from you.
+awilix is really powerful and once you get on track with it, it can really abstract most of the dependency injection hassling away from you.

 We will see an example shortly, but before that, let's add another minor requirement to our `externalService` module.
 Let's require that we want the `externalServiceRoot` variable to be injected as well, because we want to hit a different endpoint based on the environment our app runs.
 It's different for production/staging and the local development.
 Dependency injection cannot only be used for stubbing dependencies.